AnjiB/graphkg-rag-demo/ReadMe.md

 - **Upload Documents**: Support for PDF, text, code, and data files
 - **Ask Questions**: Get AI-powered answers about your documents
-- **Source Transparency**: Know whether answers come from your documents or AI's general knowledge
 - **Visual Knowledge Graph**: See how concepts connect in your documents
 - **Persistent Storage**: Your data stays available between sessions
 - **Interactive Exploration**: Click and explore document chunks and relationships